-Families to Freedom serves those taking refuge in a domestic violence shelter in North Texas where transportation is needed to arrive, or to relocate after being a resident at the shelter.
+We also serve those taking refuge in a domestic violence shelter who need to go farther with their long-term safety plans.
 There are many reasons survivors may seek travel after spending time in a shelter.
-Whether for family support, job opportunities, affordable housing or distance from a stalking ex-partner, our service helps survivors continue to rebuild their life after abuse, and it makes the shelter space available for the next caller.
-When a shelter is able to help more people, there will be a stronger support in the community for that shelter.
+Whether for family support, affordable housing or distance from a stalking ex-partner, our service helps survivors continue to rebuild their life after abuse, and it makes the shelter space available for the next crisis caller.
 We see this as serving double!

-Shelter clients seeking our service will need to be verified as current residents or program participants before service can be scheduled.
-This usually involves a conversation with a case manager or program personnel before or after your call.
+Shelter survivors seeking our service will need to be verified as current residents or program participants before service can be scheduled.
+This usually involves a phone conversation with a case manager or program personnel before or after your call.